FranSal/Data-Cleaning-Course-Project/codebook.md

                                     summarise_each(funs(mean))

-This new averages_set holds the average of every variable of our modified set, by activity and subject. since we haver 30 subjects and 6 activities there is a total of 180 rows, by 81 columns.
+This new averages_set holds the average of every variable of our modified set, by activity and subject. since there are 30 subjects and 6 activities there is a total of 180 rows, by 81 columns.
 The units:

 All the original observations in the x observsation set, as stated in their book notes, were normalized and bounded within [-1,1] the averaged values in the averages_set share the bounded condition.